-Modern English, Book I "Let's Look Around" (Gates and Ayer) Everyday Spelling: Book I Grade IV
+Modern English, Book I "Let's Look Around" Stanford Speller : Grade IV

-COMPOSITION: Simple sentence structure and elementary principles of punctuation.
-Short original compositions with emphasis placed on penmanship, neatness, spelling, and ability to express thoughts clearly, both orally and in writing.

-READING: The development of an ability to read aloud or silently with intelligent understanding.
+- COMPOSITION: Simple sentence structure and elementary principles of punctuation.
+Short original compositions with emphasis placed on penmanship, neatness, spelling, and ability to express thoughts clearly, both orally and in writing. - READING: The development of an ability to read aloud and silently with intelligent understanding.
 Memorizing of a few simple poems.
 Dramatization of some of the stories read.
-A certain number of suitable books to be prescribed for outside reading.

-SPELLING: This will be given careful daily attention, with the meaning and use of words emphasized
+A certain number of suitable books to be prescribed for outside reading. - SPELLING: This will be given careful daily attention, with the meaning and use of words emphasized.

-PENMANSHIP: Daily lessons stressing the uniformity and proper formation of letters
+PENMANSHIP: Daily lessons stressing the uniformity and proper formation of letters.